Focus on the key players: Surveying the proteome with high-density antibody panels

 To find powerful sets of biomarkers, proteomic methods are heavily relied upon, particularly mass spectrometry-based methods and increasingly, affinity proteomics.
 The strategy of using a large, diverse, curated panel of antibodies (i.e., antibody array) to assess the composition of a biological sample allows the researcher to focus on markers with known relevance in key signaling pathways, while avoiding the pitfalls of ion suppression from irrelevant high abundance proteins

 This webinar will describe how high-density antibody arrays are used to answer critical questions about diagnosis, molecular pathology, and mechanisms of drug resistance.
-Key findings of published studies on cancer and other complex diseases will also be presented.
+Key findings of published studies on heart failure and other complex diseases will be presented.

 Key learning objectives